 Simple, come out of the “grow closet”.
 Cannabis is now a legal substance, the shame and fear you felt with criminalization, is over.
 Be you!

 6. Name 5 of your favorite women in weed that you’d like to give a shout out too.

-Lisa Campbell – PR genius which has taught me tons, and is a close friend and comrade in arms.
+Lisa Campbell – Has taught me tons, and is a close friend and comrade in arms.